martbhell/ansible-dcache_functionality_test/README.md

  - writing
  - reading
  - checksum comparison of written and fetched files

-Also possible to test BDII
+ - test that some Glue data is published in BDII

 ## dependencies